 The Eisenhower Matrix is a decision and task management tool created by the 34th U.S. President.
 Eisenhower originally created the matrix to help him (1) quickly determine the most important tasks that required his immediate attention and (2) prioritize them accordingly.

-Want a free Eisenhower Matrix template?
+Want a free ADHD priority matrix template?
 Click here to view Inflow's template on Canva.
 Once there, you can download the template to your device.

 How to use the Eisenhower Matrix

 The Eisenhower Matrix separates tasks into four quadrants to help you see what you should do first, what needs to be done later, what should be given to someone else, and what can wait.

 How to figure out what's "urgent" and "important"